Asian Inspired Raw Zucchini Stir Fry – Serves 6

 - 3/4 cup cashew halves

-- 1 cup green onions; sliced on the bias (diagonally)
+- 1 cup green onions, sliced as garnish

 Ingredient List Sauce: